 Michael has exhibited widely throughout the UK.
 His work is in several UK and overseas collections, both public and private.
 Storm Over Carver Hill, a large scale painting based on an event that Michael witnessed near his Swaledale home is held by York City Art Gallery and Early Morning Mist is in the collection of The Worshipful Company of Painter-Stainers, London.
 This painting won the prestigious Lynn Painter-Stainers First Prize Gold Medal Award (2005), was subsequently purchased by them and Michael made an Associate Member.

 We are delighted to have been asked to work with Yorkshire Agricultural Society, in a partnership to celebrate and showcase the work of artists living in Yorkshire today.

-Michael is the first artist to be shown in this new exciting venture.
-Three 6ft x 6ft and one 5ft x 5ft works can be viewed at the Pavilions of Harrogate, Great Yorkshire Showground.
+Four of Michael’s large paintings can be viewed at the Pavilions of Harrogate, Great Yorkshire Showground.
 Do pop in – they are stunning.
 All are available to purchase through the gallery.